bumbac/dmf2/PRD.md

 - The first end-to-end example should be treated as a product requirement, not just a demo prompt
 - The example should have explicit input discovery, output location, and validation expectations so success does not depend on generic stage notes
 - The live-model path should reuse the same stages, artifacts, and output contract as the general runtime path
+- Artifacts now persist both in PostgreSQL and as runtime files, so the example contract should treat artifact file references as part of the inspectable output surface

 ## Open Questions